dataPulverizer/interface-d-c-fortran/README.md

 }
 ```

-I would like to compile it and call it from D so I write this function:
+I would like to compile it and call it from D, here is the code for this:

 ```
 /* multd.d*/